zbartab/PaperPump/PaperPumpMS.md

 ![!FIGURE(6) The effect of cartel formation on the productivity of cartel members and non-members: prior productivity of authors differs.
 The top panels illustrate the collaboration graph before and after cartel formation.
 The middle panels show how the number of papers produced by members and non-members changes because of founding cartel.
 The bottom panels illustrate the same but using the weighted number of papers as a measure of productivity.
 Collaboration graph formed with _n_~C~ = 1, _c_~l~ = 30, _k_~j~ = j, _p_~l~ = 60, _p_~c~ = 1 and $\kappa =\{1,2,3,29,30\}$.](paperfigs/simulation_analyses-02.!EXT)

 The simulations strengthens the results of the model above, namely under real world conditions (i.e. productivity of authors differs, out-of-group collaborations) the number of papers as a measure of productivity cannot correct for the formation of cartels; members' productivity always increases by founding cartels.
 This effect, because the great benefit in terms of productivity it offers, can put a huge pressure on scientists to establish cartels under the current circumstances found in the academic world, where most measures of productivity, e.g. citation counts, _h_-index, is based on the unweighted number of papers an author produces!TODO(we need a citation for this).
 Unfortunately, switching to the use of weighted number of papers does not solve the problems arising from the possibility of cartel formation, the productivity of members increases in most of the cases when they found cartels.
 Despite of this result, using weighted number of papers can offer a significant opportunity to reduce unethical publication practice, because cartel formation reduces the productivity of out-of-cartel collaborators, generating a conflict of interest between cartel members and non-members.
-This might lead to a situation when cartel members become isolated without the advantages of out-of-group collaborations and hence resulting a significant decrease in the benefits of cartels formation.
+This might lead to a situation when cartel members become isolated without the advantages of out-of-group collaborations and hence resulting a significant decrease in the benefits of cartel formation.
 The results of the simulation also suggest that, given that weighted number of papers used to rate authors, cartel members should be of similar prior productivity, because cartel establishment with lowly ranked authors can have a detrimental effect on the productivity of prolific authors.
 This would also introduce a conflict of interest between authors leading to that founding cartels is only worth for low productivity authors among themselves, because (i) highly ranked authors do not need to manipulate their productivity indices (they are already high) and (ii) they can actually loose on cartel formation, given that productivity is measured by weighted number of papers.
 As currently cartel formation cannot be penalised in science!TODO(we need a citation for this) we highly recommend to switch to use weighted number of papers as a basis of measuring of productivity, because it introduces conflicts of interest that might drive the publication system towards self-purification.

 # The prevalence of cartel formation